Yucatan Road Trip: The Perfect 2 Weeks in Mexico

 If you’re happy to drive further out then you can check out the archaeological site of Dzibilchaltún.
 Meaning “writing on flat stones” this historic city is an interesting contrast in comparison with the other Mayan sites you’re visiting as while it doesn’t offer the gigantic pyramids of other destinations, the setup of the city is wholly different.

-You can explore such sites as the sacbe trails, the Temple of the Dolls, and the Open Chapel which resembles an amphitheater.
-Admission to Dzibilchaltún is 80 MXN (4 USD) and it’s open daily 9 am – 4 pm.
+You can explore such sites as the Sacbe trails, the Temple of the Dolls, and the Open Chapel which resembles an amphitheater.

 While you could easily spend an entire day touring the city’s museums, the Mayan World Museum of Merida is the best one to visit with limited time.
-The collection spans Mayan art, handicrafts, The museum is open Thursday to Sunday, 10 am – 5 pm, and the admission fee is 150 MXN (7.3 USD).
+The collection spans Mayan arts and handicrafts.

 This morning you can check out of your Merida hotel and tackle the longest drive on your Mexico 2 week itinerary to Tulum with stops at Izamal and the Cobá Archaeological Zone.
 Drive time today is around 4 hours 15 minutes (293 km/182 miles).